A Full Checklist of Questions To Ask Your Breeder Before Buying A Puppy

-A bitch should really be over 1.5-2 years old before she has her own litter.
+A bitch should really be older than 1.5 – 2 years old before she has her own litter.
 Ask how old mum is and take a look at her temperament and how she looks.
 Is she well looked after, groomed and happy?
 See how the breeder interacts with mum too, is she a well loved puppy mum?

 How Many Litters

-The final question should come from the breeder.
+The final question on my list of what to ask when buying a puppy should come from the breeder.
 A reputable and caring breeder won’t want to sell their pups to just anyone so they should be asking you questions back!
 Be prepared to answer questions on your experience with dogs, your home life and more.
 They should give you a jolly good grilling but don’t worry, if you’ve got to this stage you’ll seriously know your puppy stuff.
 You got this.